hrax/now-eslint/README.md

 - `report`: file name of the report template that should be used to generate a report
 - `tables`: set of tables that should be additionally checked (extends the tables.json file)
 - `cliEngine`: options for the [ESLint CLIEngine](https://eslint.org/docs/developer-guide/nodejs-api#cliengine)

+Execute `npm run generate` command to generate basic set of table configuration for the configured instance.

 ## Execution